-An article on "The Secret of Flower Arranging" by Joy Myerscough in the newsletter section at Flourish and Garlande, Ltd. The article mentions this site and speaks of vintage flower arrangers.3/00 Sorry, website no longer in use.
+An article on "The Secret of Flower Arranging" by Joy Myerscough in the newsletter section on the Flourish and Garlande, Ltd. website.
+The article mentions this site and speaks of vintage flower arrangers.3/00 Unfortunately they no longer maintain a website.

 An article on metal flower frogs appeared in the Nov.'99 issue of "Country Gardens," Meredith Publishing.
 The article is entitled "A Chorus of Frogs" and was written by Laura Beach.
 This site got a nice referral.

 A modest article on flower frogs appeared in the June 23, 1997 issue of AntiqueWeek.
 It was entitled "Collectors don't have to make a trip to the pond for these frogs" and it was written by Mildred Jailer-Chamberlain.
 Interviewed for the article was long-time collector Everett R. Aldrich of New Hampshire, who is now listed in our Directory (11/00).

 An article on Flower Frog Collecting appeared in the March 1996 issue of Martha Stewart Living.